MicrosoftDocs/power-automate-docs/articles/process-advisor-automation.md

 Process advisor automation recommendation feature helps you identify automation opportunities and guides you in automating your processes using Power Automate.

-The blue recommendation icons on the process map activity shows the automation opportunities.
+The blue recommendation icons on the process map activity show the automation opportunities.

 > [!div class="mx-imgBorder"]
 > ![Automation recommendation](media/automation-reco-dot.png "Automation recommendation")